-\overline{w} SRWD Mode Write protection of the content signal bit Wode Status Register Protected area (1) Unprotected area (1) 1 0 Status Register is writable 0 0 Software- tected has set the WEL bit).
-Write-protected Ready to accept Write instructions 1 1 protected (SPM) 0 1 Hardware- protected (HPM) Status Register is Hardware write- protected.
+\overline{w} W SRWD Write protection of the Memory content signal bit Mode Status Register Protected area (1) Unprotected area (1) 1 0 Status Register is writable 0 0 Software- (if the WREN instruction has set the WEL bit). \A/:4441 Ready to accept 1 1 1 protected (SPM) The values in the BP1 and BP0 bits can be changed.
+Write-protected Write instructions 0 1 Hardware- protected (HPM) Status Register is Hardware write- protected.
 The values in the BP1 and BP0 bits cannot be changed.
 Write-protected Ready to accept Write instructions